ektasaini/A2-calculator/Subtraction.md

 # Subtraction

-## Scenario: Subtraction of two positive number When
-first number is larger than second number
+## Scenario Subtraction of two positive number When first number is larger than second number

   Given The calculator is on